 * Militarized variants of the DASH-8 were given the designation of "DASH-8M".
 Canadian forces obtained six DASH-8M-100 machines -- two as more or less stock "CC-142" personnel & cargo transports; six as "CT-142" navigation trainers, with a mapping radar system in an extended nose radome.

 The US Army also flies special-mission DASH-8s with various sensor fits, some with an elongated nose with an imaging turret underneath.
-The composition of the US Army DASH-8 fleet is mysterious, some of them possibly having been acquired by the ODIN program.
-It is known that the Army wants to acquire nine DASH-8s to be configured to the "ARL Enhanced (ARL-E)" configuration, clearly a follow-on to the DASH-7 ARLM, with one of the ARL-E machines to be used as a trainer.
-The ARL-E aircraft are to have imaging, SIGINT, and multimode radar sensors.
+The composition of the US Army DASH-8 fleet is mysterious, some of them possibly having been originally acquired by the ODIN program.
+It is known that the Army wants to acquire nine used DASH-8 Series 300 machines to be configured to the "ARL Enhanced (ARL-E)" configuration, to replace the DASH-7 ARLM, with one of the ARL-E machines to be used as a trainer.
+The ARL-E aircraft are to have imaging, SIGINT, and multi-mode radar sensors; Northrop Grumman is developing a "Long Range Radar" for the requirement.

 Six DASH-8-315 machines were acquired by the Army in the spring of 2015 for conversion to sensor platforms, including the "Saturn Arch" and "Desert Owl" configurations, originally defined by ODIN, both of which are focused on defeating improvised explosive devices (IEDs).
 It is unclear if these six have anything to do with the ARL-E requirement.